Jon Hamm: Early life and education

 His first acting role was as Winnie-the-Pooh in first grade.
 At 16, he was cast as Judas in the play Godspell and enjoyed the experience, though he did not take acting seriously.
 He attended John Burroughs School, a private school in Ladue, where he was a member of the football, baseball and swim teams.
 During this time, he dated Sarah Clarke, who became an actress.

-After graduation in 1989, Hamm enrolled at the University of Texas.
+While in high school, Hamm was recruited by Ivy League and Division III NCAA football programs but after graduating in 1989, Hamm matriculated to the University of Texas.
 While a member of Sigma Nu fraternity at that university, Hamm was arrested along with seven other students for violently attacking and severely injuring fellow student Mark Allen Sanders as part of fraternity hazing in November 1990.
-Hamm admitted the crime, which included severely beating a student and lighting a student's pants on fire, as part of a deferred adjudication plea deal and the charges were dismissed following the completion of probation.
-He later transferred to the University of Missouri.
+According to a 1991 lawsuit filed by Sanders and subsequent reports, Hamm was accused of being a ringleader in a brutal, hours-long initiation ritual.
+The lawsuit alleged that Hamm helped strike the pledge with a paddle, lit Sanders's jeans on fire, and forced him to hold a heavy object while engaging in physical tasks.
+Hamm admitted the crime and was charged with hazing as part of a deferred adjudication plea deal, which allowed him to complete probation without a formal conviction being entered on his record.
+Subsequently, the charges of assault were dismissed.
+The Sigma Nu chapter was disbanded, and Hamm left the University of Texas shortly after the incident, later transferring to the University of Missouri.
 He answered an advertisement from a theater company seeking players for a production of A Midsummer Night's Dream and was cast in the production.
 Other roles followed, such as Leon Czolgosz in Assassins.